Kirsty Young: Career

-In March 1997, she joined the news team of the new terrestrial channel, Channel 5, presenting the channel's flagship news programme Channel 5 News.
+In March 1997, she joined the news team of the new terrestrial channel Channel 5, presenting its flagship news programme Channel 5 News.
+In 1999, Young competed in the first Celebrity Stars in their Eyes, winning the competition with her Peggy Lee impersonation, singing the hit "Fever".
 Young then left Channel 5 to join ITV in 2000 and briefly hosted the quiz show The People Versus.
 In 2001, she became a co-presenter of the ITV Evening News.
-Later the same year, after giving birth to her first child, she decided to return to Channel 5 to again front Channel 5 News on 14 January 2002.
+Later the same year, after giving birth to her first child, she decided to return to Channel 5 to again front Channel 5 News from 14 January 2002.

 In November 2003, Young presented an edition of Have I Got News for You.
 She has since featured on the show a further eleven times.
-In 2004, she made a memorable appearance on Room 101 during which she humorously nominated cowboy boots, Britney Spears, Brazilian waxes and 'baby on board' stickers among her pet hates.
+In 2004, she made an appearance on Room 101, during which she nominated cowboy boots, Britney Spears, Brazilian waxes and 'baby on board' stickers among her pet hates.

 In June 2006, Young was announced as the new presenter of the long-running BBC Radio 4 programme Desert Island Discs, replacing Sue Lawley; she began on 1 October 2006.
 According to the odds given by bookmaker William Hill she was an outsider for the job at 20/1.
-She returned to Five News on 28 September 2006, but in 2007, Young announced that she would be leaving Channel 5 News in the autumn, following ten years as its head anchor since the programme's inception on the same day as Channel 5's launch (30 March), a decade earlier.
+She returned to Five News on 28 September 2006, but in 2007 Young announced that she would be leaving Channel 5 News in the autumn, following ten years as its head anchor since the programme's inception on the same day as Channel 5's launch (30 March), a decade earlier.
 On 29 August 2007, she presented her last show.

-On 29 September, a month after leaving Channel 5 - the BBC announced Young would succeed Fiona Bruce as the presenter of Crimewatch.
+On 29 September, a month after leaving Channel 5, the BBC announced that Young would succeed Fiona Bruce as the presenter of Crimewatch.
 She presented the show from January 2008 until December 2015.